(Revisiting? Click here for list of new pages)

 1932 by P Hartland Thomas.
 In use

 Mission church of St Paul, Southville, and now its church hall.
 Bellcote removed 1991.
 Used as a church 1990-1 whilst storm damage to St Paul was repaired.
-Future in doubt (Aug.2000), plans for conversion into flats (Nov 2000).
+The building is now converted into flats.

 Original church converted from a school (when?).
 S aisle added 1913, N aisle and sanctuary 1928.
 Closed 1992 and now screen printers and offices.
 Interior subdivided and false floor inserted.